 (Plea-bargain)

-(1) —If a plea of ‘Guilty, is brought before the courts; it must be accompanied with a signed document that outlines in specific terms; both the charge and the length of sentence agreed to by the parties involved.
+(1) —If a guilty plea is brought to court it must be accompanied with a signed document that outlines in specific terms the charge and the length of sentence agreed to by all parties.

-(2) —All agreed upon evidence must be submitted in writing at time of sentencing, this includes any preliminary hearings where such evidence is proven and has been agreed to by all parties involved.
-If necessary and agreed upon, oral submissions can be made and must become part of the public record.
+(2) —Agreed upon evidence must be submitted in writing at the time of sentencing, including any preliminary hearing submissions where evidence has been proven and agreed to be so by all parties.
+If necessary and agreed upon, oral submissions must be added to the public record if signed off on by all parties.

 (3) —Signatures of the rightfully involved parties are deemed to be the following: